nfstream/nfstream/README.rst

 Authors
 =======

-`Zied Aouini`_  (`aouinizied`_) created nfstream and `these fine people`_
+`Zied Aouini`_  (`aouinizied`_) created NFStream and `these fine people`_
 have contributed.

 Ethics
 =======

-nfstream is intended for network data research and forensics.
+NFStream is intended for network data research and forensics.
 Researchers and network data scientists can use these framework to build reliable datasets, train and evaluate network applied machine learning models.
-As with any packet monitoring tool, nfstream could potentially be misused.
+As with any packet monitoring tool, NFStream could potentially be misused.
 **Do not run it on any network of which you are not the owner or the administrator**.

 License